 Half cup fresh whole milk

-Ginkgo nuts, canned or the fresh one you see in the pictures (you can find this in a lot of Asian food mart )
+Ginkgo nuts, canned or the fresh ones you see in the pictures (you can find this in a lot of Asian food marts)

 1 teaspoon honey